Common Information

 Usage notes:

-• thread_sched_policy configures the thread scheduling policy by calling the operating system’s API.
-Currently, this is only supported on Linux and is ineffective on other operating systems.
+• thread_sched_policy configures the thread scheduling policy, implemented by calling operating system APIs.
+Currently only supported on Linux, this configuration is invalid on other operating systems.

-• On Linux, this is configured by calling the pthread_setschedparam API.
-Supported modes include: SCHED_OTHER, SCHED_FIFO:xx, SCHED_RR:xx. xx represents the priority value in that mode.
-For detailed explanations, refer to the pthread_setschedparam official documentation.
+• On Linux, it is configured by calling the pthread_setschedparam API.
+Supported modes include: SCHED_OTHER, SCHED_FIFO:xx, SCHED_RR:xx. xx is the priority value under this mode.
+For detailed explanations, please refer to the pthread_setschedparam official documentation.

-• thread_bind_cpu configures the core binding policy by calling the operating system’s API.
-Currently, this is only supported on Linux and is ineffective on other operating systems.
+• thread_bind_cpu configures the core binding policy, implemented by calling operating system APIs.
+Currently only supported on Linux, this configuration is invalid on other operating systems.